Generating and using tokens

 Users can generate tokens that can be used to run analyses or invoke web services without access to the user's actual credentials.

-These tokens can be used to run analysis and to invoke web services, based on the token author's permissions.
+These tokens can be used to run analyses and to invoke web services, based on the token author's permissions.

-These tokens can be used to run analysis on a specific project.
+These tokens can be used to run analyses on a specific project.

-In order to create this type of token, the user should have Global Execute Analysis permission or Execute Analysis permission on the token's associated project.
+To create Project analysis token, the user should have Global Execute Analysis permission or Execute Analysis permission on the token's associated project.

 If the token's author loses Execute Analysis permissions for the associated project, the token will no longer be valid for performing an analysis.

 The usage of Project Analysis Tokens is encouraged for security reasons.
 If such a token were to leak, an attacker would only gain access to analyze a single project or to interact with the related web services requiring Execute Analysis permissions.

 Global analysis tokens